Updated on: 2/22/2019

 As part of a new legislative proposal, motorcyclists in Washington State may soon be legally allowed to pass in-between vehicles that get stuck in traffic jams, also known as lane-splitting.

-The bill was discussed and introduced at a legislative hearing in Olympia on Tuesday, and is sponsored by state Sen. Tim Sheldon.
+The bill was discussed and introduced at a legislative hearing in Olympia on Tuesday, and is sponsored by Senator Tim Sheldon.
 If passed into law, the bill would make Washington the second state in the country to legally permit the practice of lane-splitting.

 Currently, California is the only state in the U.S. that does not explicitly prohibit motorcyclists from lane-splitting.
 There, the law requires that motorcyclists who choose to split lanes, 1.
 Do not travel more than 10 mph faster than the traffic they are passing, and 2.
 To refrain from lane-splitting when traffic is flowing at 30 mph or greater.

 The proposal for Washington State would allow motorcyclists to ride along the stripes in-between lanes in situations where traffic is moving at less than 25 mph and would impose a similar 10 mph limit on the difference in speed.
 Therefore, motorcyclists would be prohibited from traveling in excess of 35 mph when lane-splitting.

 Conflict Over Costs Of Lane-Splitting Bill

 The bill also addresses skepticism from safety advocates who expressed concerns that the practice would lead to more motor vehicle accidents involving motorcycles.
 According to news reports, the proposal would make it an infraction for any motorist to intentionally impede a motorcyclist who is attempting to pass via lane-splitting.